JoelKetola/Brent_Vol_Model/README.md

 | WTI | LSTM (Vol/OHLC) | 0.007684 | 0.002490 | −3.8189 |
 | WTI | Hybrid | 0.005544 | 0.002965 | −3.4299 |

 GARCH wins on both series by QLIKE.
-The hybrid is near-identical to GARCH on Brent but weakest on WTI.
-The standalone LSTM gets the lowest MAE on both series but poor QLIKE — it predicts a near-constant low value that misses the large spikes QLIKE penalizes most.
+The hybrid is near identical to GARCH on Brent but weakest on WTI.
+The standalone LSTM gets the lowest MAE on both series but poor QLIKE.
+It predicts a near constant low value that misses the large spikes.